 Student Affairs departments often co-sponsor events with student organizations and entities external to campus.
+For co-branding with organizations external to UGA, the UGA departmental logo is placed beside the external logo with the UGA “I Bar” separating the two.
 For student organizations that are advised directly out of a Student Affairs department, designers should utilize the co-branding treatments in the University Visual Style Guide.
-The department logo should be placed, the “I Bar” should be placed to the right of or below the logo, and then the logo of the student organization may be placed.
+The department logo should be placed, and then the logo of the student organization may be placed.
 The same treatment may be applied to cases where a specific program has a defined or annually used logo.
 In cases where space is limited, alternate treatments may be produced, but the designer should default to the primary co-branding treatment whenever possible.

 The staff at Tate Print & Copy are trained in the division-specific visual style guidelines and are in direct communication with Student Affairs Communications and Marketing Initiatives.
 As such, they are best positioned to assist you with your department-specific design needs.